for injection, for intravenous use

 - Your doctor should monitor you closely for signs and symptoms of TB during treatment with INFLECTRA.

 - think you have an infection.
-You should not start taking INFLECTRA if you have any kind of infection.
+You should not start receiving INFLECTRA if you have any kind of infection.

 - are being treated for an infection.